brwnow/garticNotifier/README.md

 ## 2. Usage basics

-Open the terminal, navigate to Gartic Notifier folder and call python passing Gartic Notifier entry ponit file `main.py` and pass as the single argument your gartic's username as below
+Open the terminal, navigate to Gartic Notifier folder and call python passing Gartic Notifier entry ponit file `main.py` and also pass your gartic username as below

 ```
 python main.py yourUsernameHere
 ```

-Then the application will start showing each 60 seconds if any of your friends has logged in Gartic.
-If any friends has logged in, nothing will be shown
+Then the application will start showing each 60 seconds if any of your friends has logged in to Gartic.
+If no friends has logged in, nothing will be shown

 To quit the application press `Ctrl + Shift + Q` in the terminal window.
 Sometimes python get stuck performing network requests, so if it get stuck and don't finish the application, close the terminal